levoxtrip/PKB/docs/topics/strive.md

 Schedule dedicated blocks of time at the same time every day to work.

+### Tool
+Challenge yourself to find as many bugs a possible. every bug you earn something.

 ### Reflections
 - What has worked really good/bad today?
 Why?